TheresaLui/SelfHelpContent_v2/articles/problemscopingques.storage/problemscopingques-file-authentication-ad.md

             "id": "ad_vm",
             "order": 2,
             "controlType": "dropdown",
-            "displayLabel": "Is the virtual machine you used to mount Azure Files using AD credentials domain joined to AD also referred as AD DS?", "watermarkText": "Choose an option",
+            "displayLabel": "Is the virtual machine you used to mount Azure Files using AD credentials domain joined to AD (also referred as AD DS)?", "watermarkText": "Choose an option",
             "visibility": "ran_through_prereq == yes",
             "dropdownOptions": [